Kf-GaryNewport/Kf-GaryNewport.github.io/_posts/2019-02-15-StorageAccounts.md

 The above example is fine, but you need to specify each of the containers as separate parameters, and remember to add the correct number of container clauses to the script.

-So if we spcify the containers as a array in the parameters
+So if we specify the containers as a array in the parameters file

 ```Json
     "para_storageObject": {